jacktipper/raivBox/README.md

 ![raivBox logo](https://github.com/jacktipper/raivBox/blob/main/assets/raivBox_logo.png)

+## Abstract

+Recent advances in deep learning-based audio creation are fueling the rise of a new approach to sound design: neural synthesis.
+Until now, robust neural synthesizers for musical sounds have been relegated to traditional desktop and cloud-based computing environments.
+Hosting these generative systems on low-cost devices will broaden offline and untethered access to this fledgling technology, helping to make way for a new era of modular music and audio experimentation.
+In this thesis, the implementation of neural waveform synthesis on a resource-limited embedded development platform is explored using a modified version of Google Magenta’s Differentiable Digital Signal Processing (DDSP) timbre transfer pipeline on an Nvidia Jetson Nano 2GB embedded prototyping board.
+Timbre transfer is a type of neural synthesis achieved by extracting audio features from an input signal and utilizing those data to generate a new waveform in the target timbre.
+This project introduces the raivBox: a functional neural synthesizer in the form of an affordable, unified hardware product.
+It features a physical control interface that provides responsive audio input and output, a selection of five neural timbre models to choose from, and a straightforward user experience that facilitates ease of use.
+The reworked neural synthesis pipeline produces sounds significantly faster than its predecessor while maintaining similarly compelling outputs.
+Qualitative research data indicate that users find the raivBox to be both intuitive and fun to interact with, and also suggest that it is perceived to be a valuable new tool for music creation and sound design.
+As this project is designed to be readily replicable by end users, the raivBox source code, build instructions, and a variety of audio examples are publicly available via the project’s GitHub repository.

+## Getting Started

 Please refer to `assets/raivBox_thesis.pdf` for the full documentation of this project.
 See the *Methodology* section for detailed build instructions.

 The `raivBox/` folder contains all of the important files and scripts.